redaktor/depot/README.md

 Depot
 =====

-note : this is just a fork of depot/depot to support tent 0.2 for globetrottr client
+note : this is just a fork of depot/depot to support lecacy support for tent 0.2 some tweaks for globetrottr client

-legacy -
 when the tent 0.3 server will be ready, this will turn into a new project
 ------------------------------------------------------------------------------------